Why Solar Energy is important?

 Small and decentralized sources of electricity

-The greatest appeal for solar power is its capacity to produce on a tiny scale by consumers who are the end users in contrast to the large-scale conventional energy sources controlled centrally by big corporations.
+The main benefit of solar energy is the capacity for production on a smaller scale by consumers who are the end users in contrast to the traditional energy sources that are controlled centrally by big corporations.

-Photo-voltaic cells mounted on the roofs of individual structures produce heat and electricity using solar energy.
-Based on the U.S. Energy Information Administration (EIA) the solar energy is a decentralized source for energy that is utilized by households and businesses.
-As per the National Renewable Energy Laboratory, there are passive solar designs of buildings that can heat or cool the space as well as the solar power of water heating.
+Photo-voltaic cells that are mounted on the roofs of individual buildings are able to generate heat and electricity from solar energy.
+According to the U.S. Energy Information Administration (EIA) the solar energy is a distributed source of electricity that can be utilized by businesses and homes.
+According to the National Renewable Energy Laboratory, there are also passive solar designs for structures that cool or heat space and energy-efficient solar heating of the water.

-These systems are becoming increasingly popular for power generation at the community levels.
-In the report of the Office of Energy Efficiency and Renewable Energy’s analysis 13 states had more than 100 megawatts in power production capacity in the year 2015.
-The residential units produced 2 gigawatts.
-Between 2010 and 2015, 100 MW of community solar facilities were constructed.
-These are crucial for ensuring that communities continue to function at a lower cost.
+These systems are becoming more popular for power generation at the community levels.
+Based on the office for Energy Efficiency and Renewable Energy’s report 13 states produced the capacity of 100 megawatts capacity in 2015.
+Residential units had 2 gigawatts.
+Between 2010 and 2015, 100 MW of community solar plants were constructed.
+These are crucial for ensuring that communities continue to operate at a lower cost.

-Because solar power is decentralized and distributed, it is able to be utilized in remote areas that are not connected to the grid.
-This is essential for farms that operate greenhouses, irrigation, crop and hay dryers.
-According to the Union of Concerned Scientists, this ensures that agriculture is safe.
+Because solar power is decentralized and distributed, it is able to be utilized in remote areas disconnected from the grid.
+This is crucial for farms that operate greenhouses, irrigation, and hay dryers.
+As per the Union of Concerned Scientists, this is what makes agriculture secure.

 Affordable and reliable energy source

-The cost of solar panels is being reduced due to advances in technology as well as government subsidies and policies.
-According to Energy.gov the cost for solar panel systems has dropped by 60% and the cost of solar energy systems by 50.
-It is competitive with traditional energy sources.
+The high cost of solar power systems have been reduced through advances in technology as well as government subsidies and policies.
+According to Energy.gov the cost for solar panel systems has fallen by 60% and the cost of solar energy systems by half.
+It is more affordable than conventional energy sources.

-According to Greenpeace their report, running costs are lower , and an initial capital investment can be recouped leading to savings on energy costs.
-According to Greenpeace’s myth study (myth 1) solar energy utilizes sunlight and is completely free.
-But fossil fuels need to be mined and transported over long distances.
-Based on the Greenpeace report, in the United States, the costs of dealing with environmental problems from using “dirty energy sources” are at least twice as high than the price of electricity that comes from coal or other traditional sources.
-These extra costs can be eliminated or offset by solar power.
+According to Greenpeace, the running costs are less and your initial expenditure is recovered leading to savings on energy costs.
+According to Greenpeace’s myth-busting study (myth 1), solar energy uses sunlight and is free.
+Yet, fossil-fuels need to be mined and transported long distances.
+Based on the Greenpeace report for the United States, the costs of dealing with environmental issues from using “dirty power resources” can be twice or more than the cost of electricity that comes from coal or other traditional sources.
+These extra costs are able to be offset or eliminated by solar power.

 Generation of Jobs

-Guardian says that the United States was the fifth-largest solar panel producer in the world in the year 2016.
-It also has created thousands of new jobs.
-According to Energy.gov Solar employment has grown by 123% in the last five years.
-In 2015 there were 209,000 solar employees.
-Most solar installations were done by small-sized businesses.
-Following were designers, salespeople, and professionals.
-This sector grew at a faster pace than the average American employment market which helped keep the economy moving.
+Guardian reports that the United States was the fifth-largest solar panel producer in the world in 2016.
+It has also created thousands of jobs.
+According to Energy.gov, solar employment has increased 123% over five years.
+In 2015, there were 209,000 solar-related workers.
+The majority of solar installations were done by small businesses.
+Next came designers, salespeople, and professionals.
+This sector grew by 12% more rate than the average American job market, which kept the economy going.

 Solar Energy Industry Jobs

-64% of U.S. electricity was generated using fossil fuels, like coal, petroleum, natural gases, and other gas.
-Around 19% of electricity generated was produced using nuclear energy, and 17% using renewable sources.
+64 percent of U.S. electricity was generated from fossil fuels, such as coal, petroleum natural gas, natural gas and various other gas.
+Around 19% of electricity was generated using nuclear energy, and 17% using renewable sources.
 This is unchanged from 2015.
-According to an Solar Foundation report, the solar industry employed 242,000 people in 2018.
+According to a Solar Foundation report, the solar industry employed 242,000 employees in 2018.

-U.S. Energy and Employment Report (USEER), 2017 U.S. Energy and Employment Report (USEER), workers in the Traditional Energy and Energy Efficiency sector are approximately 6.4 million Americans.
-The number of new jobs created in 2016 was almost five percent higher than in the previous year, which was 300,000.
-In 2016 14% of the new jobs created in the U.S. were created by this sector.
-These industries employ 55% of the energy workers.
-In addition, approximately 374,000 people work either full-time or part-time in the solar industry.
-There are around 260,000 full-time employees in the solar field.
-The number of solar employees grew by 25% in 2016.
+U.S. Energy and Employment Report (USEER), 2017 U.S. Energy and Employment Report (USEER) The number of workers in the Traditional Energy and Energy Efficiency sector are around 6.4 million Americans.
+The number of jobs that were created in 2016 was 5% higher than the previous year, which was 300,000.
+In 2016, 14% of the new jobs in the U.S. were created by this industry.
+These sectors employ 55% of the energy workers.
+In addition, around 374,000 employees work either full-time or part-time in the solar industry.
+About 260,000 workers work full-time in the solar industry.
+The number of solar-related workers grew by 25% in the year 2016.

 Research and Innovation Funding

-Since 1977 since 1977, the U.S. Department of Energy has been the principal funding agency.
-The year 2006 saw solar power received funding of 150 million dollars.
-Studies into solar power was awarded $310 million in 2013, with an additional $65 million added in 2016.
-It was designed to improve efficiency of solar panels, design innovative solar collectors, and storage capacities, as well as lower the price of electricity production so that it becomes more affordable for everyone through the [xfield_companycompany.
+Since 1977, in 1977 the U.S. Department of Energy has been the primary funding agency.
+In 2006, solar power received funding of more than 150 million dollars.
+Studies into solar power was awarded $310 million in 2013, and $65 million added in the year 2016.
+It was developed to increase the effectiveness of solar panel systems, design new solar power collectors and storage capacities, as well as lower the price of electricity production so that it is more affordable for everyone through the [xfield_companycompany.

-A different option would be to boost the storage capacity of batteries to save surplus solar energy for later use.
-This will improve efficiency and guarantee a continuous supply.
-Lithium-ion battery combination with software, and the new “polymer supercapacitors that are hybrid” will help reduce costs.
+An alternative is to boost the battery’s capacity for storage so that they can save surplus solar energy to future use.
+This will improve the efficiency of batteries and ensure a constant supply.
+Lithium-ion battery combination with software, and the new “polymer hybrid supercapacitors” can help lower costs.

-Many homeowners and businesses are switching to solar power for a variety of reasons.
-There are numerous benefits to solar power, not just for people, but for everyone on the world.
+Numerous businesses and homeowners are turning to solar power due to a variety of reasons.
+There are many advantages to solar power, not only for individuals but also for the entire world.
 These are only a few reasons to support solar power.

 1. It’s beneficial for the environment.

-Solar energy is much more eco-friendly in comparison to traditional electricity.
-It doesn’t rely on fossil fuels and it does not cause pollution to the air and water.
-This makes solar energy a more suitable option for many.
-Solar energy makes use of the earth’s resources, while conventional electricity destroys or depletes them.
+Solar energy is more environmentally friendly than conventional electricity.
+It isn’t dependent on fossil fuels, and it doesn’t pollute the air and water.
+This is why solar energy is a superior option for many.
+Solar energy utilizes the earth’s resources, while conventional electricity harms or depletes these resources.

 2. It is a reliable, efficient and cost-effective source of energy.

 The sun is the only renewable energy source.
-While fossil fuels will eventually run out of energy but sunlight will not.
-Therefore, solar energy is extremely reliable.
-It’s also less expensive than fossil fuels that are expensive to extract and then use.
-For the best results only require the installation of a solar panel once.
+While fossil fuels eventually be exhausted, sunlight won’t.
+It is therefore extremely reliable.
+It’s also less expensive than fossil fuels that are costly to extract and then use.
+To reap the benefits you require the installation of a solar panel once.

-4. Solar Power creates jobs and stimulates economic growth
+4. Solar Power creates jobs and spurs economic growth

-Did you know that the US solar industry creates more jobs per average than any other industry?
-According to the Solar Foundation’s latest National Solar Jobs Census report solar energy is responsible for nearly 17 times as many jobs as all other industries in the US overall economy.
-There were 250,000 people employed in the solar energy sector at the time of the 2019 census.
+Did you know that the US solar industry is responsible for more jobs per capita than any other sector?
+According to the Solar Foundation’s most recent National Solar Jobs Census report, solar energy creates nearly 17 times as many jobs as all other industries in the US overall economy.
+There were 250,000 people employed within the solar energy sector in the year 2019.

 5. It helps to ensure energy independence.

-Energy independence is the ability to not depend on the grid for energy.
-This leaves you open to price hikes and could result in power interruptions on Long Island and New York City.
-There could be problems in the event that there isn’t a method to provide power to your home.
-If you have a backup battery system and solar PV panels, you can avoid being tethered to unstable power grids when you most need it.
+Energy independence is the ability to not depend on the grid to get energy.
+This makes you more vulnerable to price hikes and could cause power interruptions on Long Island and New York City.
+It could be a problem in the event that there isn’t a way to power your home.
+If you have a backup battery system and solar pv panels, you will not be being dependent on unstable power grids at times when you most need it.